 Many young people who are abusing prescription drugs are switching to heroin due to the cost.
 Prescription drugs are expensive costing between $5 to $50 per pill depending on the type, while heroin can cost as little as $10 per balloon and can be easier to buy.
 Newsweek reports that there has been a shift is the demography of those who are using heroin, “Heroin addicts these days are more likely than ever before to be rich, white and suburban . . . that shift is likely attributable to the unanswerable demand for one of medicine’s greatest—and most controversial—discoveries: prescription opioids.”
 As restrictions have been passed to make prescription opioids more difficult to obtain, many who are already addicted are turning to heroin.
 Rafel Lemaitre of the White House Office of National Drug Control Policy says, “It’s hard to talk about the heroin problem without talking about the prescription drug problem.”

-Prescription drug abuse in and of itself is an alarming trend.
+Prescription drug abuse in and of itself is an alarming trend and researchers are now pursuing alternative drugs with less addictive qualities, such as meloxicam, in an effort to reduce abuse, addiction, and overdose-related deaths.
 However, as those who are addicted to prescription drugs seek a cheaper and more accessible high through heroin, it is becoming an increasingly dangerous situation and risks exposing young people with little to no knowledge of dangerous drugs to a precarious future of addiction and possibly death.